 In 1963, Saskatchewan had the most radical government in Canada or the United States.
 The social democratic Co-operative Commonwealth Federation (later renamed the New Democratic Party) government proved it was possible to implement programs and policies that were beneficial to the general population, rather than acting as governments usually do and just creating the conditions for more capitalist accumulation.
-Jack moved to the province only a year after medicare was introduced in the province.
+Jack moved to the province only a year after medicare was introduced.
 The provision of such services and expanding public ownership meant that a so-called “have not” province could provide a modicum of material well-being for its population.
 Jack was drawn to this social democratic movement, both as an academic and as an activist.

 The economics and political studies department at the U of S was based on the British tradition of political economy.
 Several individuals from that department had an influence on Jack.
 He credited Canadian economist Vernon Fowke with first introducing him to political economy and to the philosophy of socialism.
 Irene M. Spry and Helen Buckley were also influential.
-Both were interested in how the National Policy (John A. Macdonald’s program to build the Canadian capitalist state) affected Indigenous Peoples on the prairies.
+Both were interested in how the National Policy (John A. Macdonald’s program to build the Canadian capitalist state) affected Indigenous Peoples on the Prairies.
 Jack would return to this and other questions involving Indigenous Peoples throughout his career.

 Living in Saskatchewan gave Jack distance from the United States as the centre of power.
 His thesis work had stalled while in Washington, where he’d been told that, as a member of the U.S. Foreign Service, he could not dissent from existing U.S. foreign policy.
 Moving to Saskatchewan and tenure at the U of S gave him the independence he required and provided him with an analytical approach that made sense.
 Out of his doctoral dissertation came the book Partner to Behemoth in 1970 which examined how Canadian military policy supported U.S. interests.
 In the book, Jack writes extensively about NATO and it makes for interesting reading, especially in light of recent events in Ukraine.
 Like so much of his work, this study still has relevance today.

 Jack resigned his teaching position at the U of S in 1974.
 He was an interdisciplinary scholar and opposed the university’s decision to split political studies and economics into two separate departments.
 He and his family moved to the Okanagan Valley in B.C. where they became fruit growers.
-Jack continued his activism, research, and writing, this time, much of it centering on food production and food security.
+Jack continued his activism, research, and writing – this time, much of it centring on food production and food security.
 In 1986, after a brief stint working at the University of Victoria, Jack returned to Saskatchewan, the place he called his political home.

 The Saskatchewan Jack returned to was different than the Saskatchewan he had left.
 It was undergoing significant change, with the Conservative Devine government pushing a new right agenda which involved privatizing public resources, lowering taxes, and deregulating industry.
 This was a direction that fit within a Western global movement of neoliberalism and free trade, which was being led by the Reagan government in the United States and the Thatcher government in the United Kingdom.
 The impact on Saskatchewan and its previously broad-based social programs was tremendous.
 The new discourse heralded the private, the individual, and the taxpayer over the public, the community, and the citizen.
 Jack saw this movement within the context of a broader political economy perspective, and used this perspective to analyze whose interests were served by this change and determine the broad implications for the economic, social, and political systems.
 He spent the next 30 years actively analyzing, writing about, and working against this attack on the public and social welfare of all Saskatchewan residents and the beings and land they share and have a duty to steward.